 Can acupuncture improve sleep quality and anxiety among women during perimenopause?
-A systematic review and meta-analysis
+A protocol for systemic review and meta-analysis

-Ping, Y1; Liang, C2; Fan, X3; Wang, Z4.
+Ping, YP1; Liang, C2; Fan, XX3; Zhang, LL4; Ying, DS5; Wang, ZN6.

 Review question / Objective: The decrease in estrogen levels during the perimenopausal period can cause women to have various symptoms such as insomnia, emotional anxiety and even depression.
 Therefore, whether the green therapy of acupuncture can improve the sleep quality and anxiety of perimenopausal women has attracted more and more attention.
 The purpose of this systematic review is to evaluate the efficacy of acupuncture.
-P: Perimenopausal women with insomnia and anxiety; I: Acupuncture therapy (traditional acupuncture and electro-acupuncture therapy); C: Drug therapy, Chinese herbal medicine, music therapy, cognitive-behavioral therapy (CBI) and placebo; O: Effective rate, PSQI, Hamilton Anxiety Scale (HAMA) and Hamilton Depression Scale (HAMD); S: RCT or cohort study.
+P: Perimenopausal women with insomnia and anxiety; I: Acupuncture therapy (traditional acupuncture and electro-acupuncture therapy); C: Drug therapy, Chinese herbal medicine, music therapy, cognitive behavioral therapy (CBI) and placebo; O: Effective rate, PSQI, Hamilton Anxiety Scale (HAMA) and Hamilton Depression Scale (HAMD); S: RCT.